trussworks/terraform-aws-guardduty-notifications/README.md

 * The `sns_topic_slack` and `sns_topic_pagerduty` variables have been
   renamed to `sns_topic_slack_arn` and `sns_topic_pagerduty_arn`; they
-  are also taking arns as values, and not `aws_sns_topic` objects.
-We made this change to better handle the outputs of the `notify-slack` Terraform module, which outputs names and arns, but not objects.
+  are also taking ARNs as values, and not `aws_sns_topic` objects.
+We made this change to better handle the outputs of the `notify-slack` Terraform module, which outputs names and ARNs, but not objects.

 ## Upgrade Notice v2.x.x to v3.x.x